 Turn off the heat and allow the chicken to sit for 30 mins before removing from the stock.
 Allow to cool completely

-Strain the stock, discarding any scum or solids, and place the strained stock back into the poton a low heat
+Strain the stock, discarding any scum or solids, and place the strained stock back into the pot on a low heat

-Add the garlic and ginger, stirring well and cooking until fragrant but not coloured
+In a medium-sized, heavy-based pot, heat the cooking oil, and add the garlic and ginger, stirring well and cooking until fragrant but not coloured

 Add the rice and mix well, ensuring grains are well coated